surma/surma.dev/content/things/when-workers.md

 ## JavaScript is blocking

 Maybe it’s worth spelling it out: The bad thing about long-running JavaScript is that it’s blocking.
-Nothing else can happen while JavaScript is running.
-The main thread has additional responsibilties to just running a web app’s JavaScript.
-It also has to do page layout, paint, ship all those pixels to the screen in a timely fashion and look out for user interactions like clicking or scrolling.
+Nothing else can happen while JavaScript is running. **The main thread has other responsibilties in addition to running a web app’s JavaScript.** It also has to do page layout, paint, ship all those pixels to the screen in a timely fashion and look out for user interactions like clicking or scrolling.
 All of these can’t happen while JavaScript is running.

 Browsers have shipped some mitigations for this, for example by implementing scrolling on a different thread.
 In general, however, if you block the main thread, your user will have a bad time.

-> **Pro tip:** Conversely, **blocking JavaScript is only bad on the main thread**.
-Blocking a different thread, like a Worker, is far less detrimental to the perceived quality of your app.

 ## Being cooperative

 One technique to avoid blocking is “chunking your JavaScript” or “yielding to the browser”.
 What this means is writing JavaScript with _breakpoints_ which give the browser a chance to take control to ship a new frame or to process an input event.
 Once the browser is done, it will go back to running your code.
 The way to yield to the browser on the web platform is to schedule a task, which can be done in a variety of ways.
 Often I find people using `setTimeout` to create tasks, but the problem here is that browser clamp the timeout to a _minimun_ of 4ms.
 That’s why I often create a `MessageChannel` and use `postMessage()`, as it schedules a task _immediately_.

-If you are not familiar with tasks and/or the difference between a task and a microtask, I recommend [Jake Archibald]’s [Event Loop Talk].
+> **Required reading:** If you are not familiar with tasks and/or the difference between a task and a microtask, I recommend [Jake Archibald]’s [Event Loop Talk].

-Code can be kept quite readable despite the breakpoints by using `async`/`await`.
+To keep the code readable when adding breakpoints, I strongly recommend using `async`/`await`.
 Here’s what we actually shipped in [PROXX], where we generate sprites in the background while the user is interacting with the home screen of the game.
 Any blockage of the main thread here would make the app appear janky or laggy.

 ```js
 const { port1, port2 } = new MessageChannel();